Umbrian language: Innovations unique to Umbrian (or not shared with Oscan)

 But compared to its highly conservative sister language Oscan, Umbrian exhibits a number of innovations, some of them shared by its neighbor to the west, Latin.
 (Below, following convention, bold text for Umbrian and Oscan indicates words written in the native, Etruscan derived script, while italics represents words written in Latin-derived script.)

 Treatment of original diphthongs

-All diphthongs are simplified (a process only partly seen in Latin, and only very rarely in Oscan).
+All diphthongs are simplified into monophthongs, a process only partly seen in Latin, and only very rarely in Oscan.
 So Proto-Italic *ai and *ei become Umbrian low ē: kvestur : Oscan kvaísstur, Latin quaestor 'official in charge of public revenue and expenditure'; prever 'single' : Oscan preivatud, Latin prīvus; furthermore, Proto-Italic *oi, *ou and *au become ō (written u in the native script) in initial syllables: unu 'one' : Old Latin oinus; ute 'or' : Oscan auti, Latin aut; tuta 'city' : Oscan touto.

 Palatalization of velars

 Velars are palatalized and spirantized before front vowels and the front glide /j/ to probably a palatalized sibilant (perhaps the postalveolar /ʃ/), written ç, ś or simply s.
-(A similar change happened later in most Romance languages.)
+(A similar change happened later in the Romance languages.)
 For example: Umbrian śesna 'dinner' : Oscan kersnu, Latin cēna; Umbrian façiu 'I do, I make' : Latin faciō.